 EEEV activity: No human cases of EEEV infection were reported this week.
 No horses with EEEV infection were reported this week.
-Three sentinel chickens tested positive for antibodies to EEEV this week in Flagler, Leon, and Walton Counties.
+No sentinel chickens tested positive for antibodies to EEEV this week.
 In 2015, positive samples from 62 sentinel chickens, 18 horses, and one goat have been received from 21 counties.

-International Travel-Associated Dengue Fever Cases: No cases of dengue fever were reported this week in persons that had international travel.
-In 2015, 29 travel-associated cases have been reported.
+International Travel-Associated Dengue Fever Cases: Two cases of dengue fever were reported this week in persons that had international travel.
+In 2015, 31 travel-associated cases have been reported.